pakyinw/chrome-ext-pakyinw/README.md

 # chrome-ext-pakyinw-v0
-This is a chrome extension for my self-use - learning language only.
+This is a chrome extension for my self-use only.

 ## Background
 I want to translate the highlighted text but the current "Right click on highlighted text" only brings the search result.